I'm a member

-There also are a variety of potential delivery mechanisms for donor cells, encompassing a wide range of invasiveness.
+There also are various potential delivery mechanisms for donor cells, encompassing a wide range of invasiveness.
 Donor cells can be delivered via thoracotomy and direct injection into areas of damaged myocardium.
 Injection of progenitor cells into the coronary circulation also is done using percutaneous, catheter-based techniques.
 Finally, progenitor cells may be delivered intravenously via a peripheral vein.
 With this approach, the cells must be able to target damaged myocardium and concentrate at the site of myocardial damage.

 Adverse effects of progenitor cell treatment include the risks of the delivery procedure (e.g., thoracotomy, percutaneous catheter-based) and risks of the donor cells themselves.
 Donor progenitor cells can differentiate into fibroblasts rather than myocytes.
 This may create a substrate for malignant ventricular arrhythmias.
-There is also a theoretical risk that tumors, such as teratomas, can arise from progenitor cells, but the actual risk in humans is not known at present.
+There is also a theoretical risk that tumors, such as teratomas, can arise from progenitor cells, but the actual risk in humans is currently unknown.